sunnydigital/sunnydigital.github.io/content/aboutme/index.md

 ---
 title: About Me
 Description: |
-    This page is a bit about me, from what I've been up to,

-    to what I'm doing,
+    This page is a bit about me, from what I've been up to, to what I'm doing,

-    and what I'm interested in
+    and what I'm interested in, and where I'm going

 layout: aboutme
 disableShare: true